Puma Spotlight 2019-20 Skip To Main Content

 Sophie receiving an award

 Ayush Garg (12th grade) has been selected as one of the 2020 National Honor Society (NHS) Scholarship recipients.
 Our High School Counselor Linda Bostic had this to say, "Ayush has been a member of our NHS Leadership Council for the past 2 years and he has been a fabulous model leader to his peers--leading with commitment, integrity, generosity and humility.
 He has spearheaded multiple events, and presided over many morning meetings.
 He has helped our chapter create and maintain novel systems of organization and communication.
 We will be sorry to lose your expertise, Ayush, but wish you great success in your future endeavors!"
+Read more about this scholarship in the National Honor Society page.

 Peak to Peak senior Amelia Schantz and her family brought smiles to many faces last week when they found a way to celebrate with a Prom at home.
+Watch the story that aired in CBS.

 Makenna Turner (12th grade) received a Coca-Cola Scholarship.
 This is an extremely competitive award that goes to only 150 high school seniors from across the nation.
 Students are recognized for leading positive change in their communities and around the world.
+Read more about the scholarship.

 Makenna with Coca-Cola sign.